 Where Do Hummingbirds Sleep at Night?

-Learn how hummingbirds sleep, where they go to rest at night, and how they go into a deep sleep-like state to conserve energy during cold weather.
+Learn where hummingbirds sleep, if they feed at night, and how they go into a deep sleep-like state to conserve energy during cold weather.

 Hummingbirds often find a twig that’s sheltered from the wind to rest on for the night.
 Also, in winter, they can enter a deep sleep-like state known as torpor.
 This odd behavior usually happens on cold nights, but sometimes they go into a torpid state during the day.

-You may seem them hanging upside down when they’re perched on a feeder.
-All body functions slow down dramatically, metabolism drops by as much as 95 percent, and heart rate and body temperature decline significantly.
 Torpor allows hummingbirds to conserve precious energy and survive surprisingly low temperatures.
-The bird isn’t any worse off when it awakens.
+Metabolism drops by as much as 95 percent.
+The bird isn’t any worse off when it awakens from this deep sleep.
 In spite of their fragile appearance, they’re tough little creatures!

 So if you see a hummingbird in a strange position and a sleep-like state, don’t fret.
 It’s normal!